iryonetwork/EOS-Transfer-Proxy-Dapp/README.md

 ### Improvements over other proxy contracts

 This smartcontract is inspired by https://github.com/EOSEssentials/EOS-Proxy-Token, but extends it with;
-• token transfers to the recipients that don't hold any yet.
+• Token transfers to the recipients that don't hold any yet.
-• keeps your memo structure intact (easier integration)
+• Keeping your memo structure intact (easier integration).

 #### The contract charges 0.1% fee on every transfer.
 Contact us for whitelisting.